Isaac T. Bishop

-Isaac Thorn Bishop, Sr., (June 6, 1844 – July 20, 1920) was an American farmer and Republican politician from Kenosha County, Wisconsin.
-He was a member of the Wisconsin Senate, representing the 3rd Senate district for two terms (1907–1915).
+Isaac Thorn Bishop Sr. (June 6, 1844 – July 20, 1920) was an American farmer and Republican politician from Kenosha County, Wisconsin.
+He was a member of the Wisconsin Senate, representing the Wisconsin's 3rd Senate district for two terms (1907–1915).

 Early life and war service

 Bishop was born on June 6, 1844, in Somers, Wisconsin.
 He was raised on his father's farm, and worked as a farmhand until 1861, when he went to work as a clerk for Doan & Hawley, dry goods merchants in the city of Kenosha, Wisconsin.

 He left that job in the Summer of 1862, when he volunteered for service in the Union Army in the midst of the American Civil War.
 He was initially enrolled as a private in Battery B, 2nd Illinois Light Artillery Regiment, but was quickly transferred to Company C of the 55th Illinois Infantry Regiment and went to meet the regiment in the western theater of the war.
 He saw extensive combat during the Vicksburg Campaign, and wrote an account of the Battle of Arkansas Post in a letter to his sister in 1863.
 He survived the war without serious injury and mustered out near the end of the war, in May 1865.

 After returning from the war, he resumed farming and eventually took over his father's farm in Somers, which he tended until 1908.
 In Somers, he was elected town chairman for at least five terms, served as justice of the peace, and served on the Kenosha County board of supervisors.
 He also worked for 37 years as an officer of the Somers Mutual Fire Insurance Company.